CartoDB/carto-workshop/04-database/exercises/sql_stored_procedures.md

 $$ LANGUAGE plpgsql;
 ```

-The Fibonacci function accepts an integer and returns the nth Fibonacci number.
+The Fibonacci function accepts an integer and returns the Nth Fibonacci number.
 By definition, Fibonacci numbers are sequence of integers starting with 0 and 1, and each subsequent number is the product the previous two numbers, for example 1, 1, 2 (1+1), 3 (2+1), 5 (3 +2), 8 (5+3), …

 In the declaration section, the counter variable is initialized to zero (0).
-Inside the loop, when counter equals n, the loop exits.
+Inside the loop, when counter equals `n`, the loop exits.
 The statement:

 ```sql
 SELECT j, i + j INTO i, j ;
 ```

-Swaps i and j at the same time without using a temporary variable.
+Swaps `i` and `j` at the same time without using a temporary variable.

 #### While loops

-The WHILE loop statement executes a block of statements until a condition evaluates to false.
-In the WHILE loop statement, PostgreSQL evaluates the condition before executing the block of statements.
-If the condition is true, the block of statements is executed until it is evaluated to false.
+The `WHILE` loop statement executes a block of statements until a condition evaluates to false.
+In the `WHILE` loop statement, PostgreSQL evaluates the condition before executing the block of statements.
+If the condition is `true`, the block of statements is executed until it is evaluated to false.

 ```sql